 Tribal peoples, lands, and infrastructure are disproportionately impacted by the effects of climate change and, due to infrastructure inadequacies and remoteness, tribal governments do not have sufficient personnel to implement programs for climate adaptation.
 Despite having some of the most pristine habitat in the United States, tribes have been historically underfunded for wildlife and natural resource management and conservation.
-There are 567 federally recognized tribal nations and over 300 reservations in the United States.
+There are 566 federally recognized tribal nations and over 300 reservations in the United States.
 Tribes manage 95 million acres of land, 11 million acres more than the National Park Service (NPS).
 Tribal lands contain more than 997,000 acres of lakes, 13,000 miles of rivers, and 18 million acres of forested lands.
 Tribal lands provide vital habitat for more than 525 federally listed plants and animals, many of which are both ecologically and culturally significant to tribes.

-The inequity in the funding supporting tribes through the Tribal Climate Resilience Program is clear from the FY 2009 to FY 2012 budgets in which DOI received an average of approximately \$150 million to fund the initiative, but BIA received only \$200,000 and several times received no dedicated funding.
+The inequity in the funding supporting tribes through the Cooperative Landscape Conservation Initiative is clear from the FY 2009 to FY 2012 budgets in which DOI received an average of approximately \$150 million to fund the initiative, but BIA received only \$200,000 and several times received no dedicated funding.
 In FY 2013, the inequity was partially recognized when BIA received \$1 million, however that level of funding was still only less than one percent of the total Initiative funding for DOI.
-In FY 2016 and FY 2017 Congress and the Administration provided \$10 million for Tribal Climate Resilience.
-Tribes strongly support increasing this amount to at least \$30 million in FY 2019 to remedy inequities and enable the BIA to address tribal natural resource management in an effective manner and to build tribal capacity to plan and implement programs in the face of climate change.
-According to a February 8, 2012 report by the Congressional Research Service, entitled, Federal Land Ownership: Overview and Data, the total number of acres owned and managed by DOI for the Bureau of Land Management, the Fish and Wildlife Service, and the National Park Service collectively totals 417 million acres.
-DOI holds more than 56.2 million acres of land in trust for Indian tribes and individual Indians.
+In FY 2014 and FY 2015, Congress and the Administration provided \$10 million for BIA Cooperative Landscape Conservation, and tribes strongly support maintaining this amount in FY 2016 to remedy inequities and enable the BIA to address tribal natural resource management in an effective manner and to build tribal capacity to plan and implement programs in the face of climate change.
+According to a February 8, 2012, report by the Congressional Research Service, entitled, Federal Land Ownership: Overview and Data, the total number of acres owned and managed by DOI for the Bureau of Land Management, the Fish and Wildlife Service, and the National Park Service collectively totals 417 million acres.
+DOI holds 56.2 million acres of land in trust for Indian tribes and individual Indians.
 DOI's Indian trust landholdings, therefore, represent more than 13 percent of these three agencies' total.
-Despite the proportionately large amount of Indian land the DOI oversees, tribes, via the BIA, have consistently received less than one percent of the related funding.
+Despite the proportionately large amount of Indian land the DOI oversees, tribes, via the BIA, have consistently received less than one percent of Initiative funding.90